Quantum HyperNetworks: Training Binary Neural Networks in Quantum Superposition: Results

 \subsection{Scaled-down MNIST}

-Finally, to investigate the performance of quantum optimization for a representative dataset, we consider training a simple logistic regression model with binary parameters and a cross-entropy loss, as shown in Fig.~\ref{fig:MNIST}(a).
+To investigate the performance of quantum optimization for a representative dataset, we consider training a simple logistic regression model with binary parameters and a cross-entropy loss, as shown in Fig.~\ref{fig:MNIST}(a).
 The training data corresponds to a subset of MNIST images of zeros and ones scaled down to $L\times L = 4\times 4 $ pixels.
 We explore solving the training problem via quantum optimization with the circuit depths $N_{\text{layer}}=1,2,3$ as well as with a product state circuit.
 As in our previous example, we run the optimization for $N_{\text{optim}}= 200$ independent initializations.
 The results are shown in Fig.~\ref{fig:MNIST}(b).
+We find that the best results for MNIST are obtained by mapping the weights and biases to the values $\sigma_i \in \{0,1\}$.

 While optimization via a product state ansatz attains optimal solutions with nearly $60\%$ success rate, the rate is enhanced for circuits with an optimal number of entangling layers, which display a $90\%$ chance of success for $N_{\text{layer}}=2,3$.
 This backs up our previous observation that entanglement plays an important role in the optimization procedure.
 As seen in Fig.~\ref{fig:MNIST}(b-c) our circuits enhance the probability of finding the optimal solution going beyond simply increasing of the expressive power of the circuit ansatz.